notnrbtw/murkmod-beta/README.md

+# Murkmod After The Storm

+When I say storm I'm talking about Murkmod not working (for me at least) on version 116+, it works on older versions only, this code is very basic so dont expect it to 100% work but I'd say this is better since at least it works (to my knowledge) since its working on my chromebook.
+I don't own murkmod and I don't even know Rainestorme so dont talk to me about Murkmods issues, I'm not smart so dont even talk to me at all really lmao, if you have an issue make an issue real quick and i'll try to fix it. have a nice day!

+# ALL CREDITS TO 'rainestorme' and r58Playz !!!!!

 # murkmod

 murkmod is a continuation of fakemurk and mush that includes additional useful utilities, with the most prominent being a plugin manager.